Best Western Raleigh North-Downtown

 - 1.00 mile(s) from International House of Pancakes, Full Service, American, Open for: breakfast, lunch, dinner, Monday through Wednesday 6:00 a.m. to 12:00 Midnight and Thursday through Sunday 6:00 a.m. to 1:00 a.m.

 - 1.00 mile(s) from Applebee's, Bar/Lounge, American, Open for: lunch, dinner, Monday through Thursday 11:00 a.m. to 11:00 p.m. and Friday through Sunday 11:00 a.m. to 12:00 Midnight

 - 3.00 mile(s) from 42nd Street Oyster Bar, Bar/Lounge, Seafood, Open for: lunch, dinner, Monday through Thursday 11:30 a.m. to 11:00 p.m. and Friday through Saturday 11:00 a.m. to 5:00 p.m.

 - 3.00 mile(s) from Twisted Fork, Bar/Lounge, American, Open for: lunch, dinner,

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Raleigh.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Raleigh.
 Chase the links to explore the local region even more.